The Employment Law Review: Singapore

 iii Termination by mutual agreement

 A contract of employment can be brought to an end by way of an agreement, such as a separation or settlement agreement, between the employer and employee.
 This should normally contain release and discharge provisions.
 The validity of this type of agreement is subject to provisions of the Employment Act and general common law principles.
 Importantly, a contractual release and discharge alone cannot bar a subsequent ECT claim, although its presence may then be taken into account by the ECT.
 However, a valid and enforceable contractual release and discharge should operate to bar a claim directed to the court or arbitration.

 If an employment contract is silent as to the relevant notice period, the Employment Act prescribes minimum notice periods according to the employee's length of service: (1) one day for employees employed for less than 26 weeks; (2) one week for employees employed for between 26 weeks and two years; (3) two weeks for employees employed for between two and five years; and (4) four weeks for employees employed for five years or more.

 v Employee recourse

 Employers should also bear in mind that dismissal is statutorily defined in the Employment Act as including 'the resignation of an employee if the employee can show that the employee did not resign voluntarily but was forced to do so because of any conduct or omission, or course of conduct or omissions, engaged in by the employer'.
-This is a statutory recognition of the concept of constructive dismissal and, in these circumstances, employees may be regarded as having been dismissed even if it is the employee who had actually resigned.
+This is a statutory recognition of the concept of constructive dismissal and, under these circumstances, employees may be regarded as having been dismissed even if it was the employee who had actually resigned.

 Employees who feel that they have been dismissed without just cause or excuse (or who have other employment-related disputes) may submit the dispute for mediation before the TADM.
 If mediation is unsuccessful, the employee may then commence proceedings before the ECT.
 External legal representation is not allowed at the TADM and ECT.